Calderdale history timeline 1900 - 2000AD

 machine tools, quarrying, confectionery manufacturing and other enterprises

-century was a period of relative stagnation and decline, and this
+century was a time of relative stagnation and decline.
+This

 often left ugly scars on the landscape: derelict empty buildings,